GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/README.md

 ### Database

 Gerrit requires a database containing the user data.
-Currently this chart provides the possibility to install a MySQL database for this purpose.
+Currently, this chart provides the possibility to install a MySQL database for this purpose or to use a H2 database.
 Other databases may be installed manually, if wanted.

+H2 databases do not require special configuration.
+It just has to be configured in the `gerrit.config`.
+Also persistence for the database-directory should be enabled.

+***note
+In general, H2-databases should not be used in production with Gerrit versions <= 2.15.
+With Gerrit 2.16 the data stored in the database does not change at runtime, thus a H2 database can be safely used.
+***

-Since the configuration of the database is different depending on the database provider used, the configuration is described in separate documents (other databases may be added in future):
+Since the configuration of the other databases is different depending on the database provider used, the configuration is described in separate documents (other databases may be added in future):